navin-mohan/navin-mohan.github.io/_posts/2019-04-19-openmp-parallel-for-cpp.md

 The tests were performed on my dual core machine with a vector of 10 million double values.
 Our optimization nearly slashed the runtimes to half the original.

-You can find the code [here](https://github.com/nvnmo/cpp-transformations).
+The code is available [here](https://github.com/nvnmo/cpp-transformations).

+Also checkout part 2 of this post [here](https://medium.com/@nvnmo/selective-parallelization-using-c-template-metaprogramming-2fd85ca1d717).